The Truth About Albany Med’s Greed

 The Truth About the Staffing Crisis

-• Nurses at Albany Med have filed numerous complaints that show how the hospital violates the state’s safe staffing ratios for critical care.
+• Earlier this year, the DOH began an investigation into Albany Med after receiving numerous complaints from nurses that show how the hospital violates the state’s safe staffing ratios for critical care.
 For example, while the law requires there be no more than two babies receiving ICU level care assigned to one nurse, one complaint described a NICU shift in which 19 nurses were responsible for 51 babies.
 Nurses were unable to take breaks, or they would be leaving up to 6 babies in the care of a single nurse.
+Nurses who filed these complaints have received letters that confirm over 50 violations of the hospital’s staffing plan.

 Nurse Hiring and Retention Crisis at Albany Med